ansible/ansible/docs/docsite/rst/user_guide/vault.rst

   * Within the script itself:
       * Print the passwords to standard output
       * Accept a ``--vault-id`` option
-      * If the script prompts for data (for example, a database password), send the prompts to standard error
+      * If the script prompts for data (for example, a database password), display the prompts to the TTY.

 When you run a playbook that uses vault passwords stored in a third-party tool, specify the script as the source within the ``--vault-id`` flag.
 For example: